mnylc/mnylc.github.io/_posts/jobs/2017-05-11-REFERENCE-LIBRARIAN-PART-TIME-ST-FRANCIS-COLLEGE.markdown

 Responsible for all Reference Desk services.
 Responsible for the operation of the Library when no Full-Time Librarian is in attendance, including, but not limited to, the supervision of one part-time clerk and several part-time student workers.

+Hours are approximately 28 hours per month consisting of alternate Saturdays and Tuesday and Thursday evenings.
+Possible additional hours may be available during exam weeks.

 ### Responsibilities###